glabglob/react-calculator/README.md

 ![alt text](./src/img//calcPreview.jpg)

-If you  want to try it,  follow this link: [LINK](https://glabglob.github.io/react-calculator/)
+If you  want to try it,  follow this link: [Calculator App](https://glabglob.github.io/react-calculator/)

 ## Usage